 Safavieh offers a line of organic rugs made from 100% natural fibers.
 These non-toxic area rugs come with an anti-slip bottom for extra safety.
-They are durable and perfect for the living room, kitchen or bedroom.
+They are durable and perfect for the living room, kitchen, or bedroom.

 Many rugs consist of synthetic fibers like polypropylene, nylon, and polyester.
 Manufacturers extract synthetic fibers from petroleum-based chemicals.
 These fibers pass through a process called polymerization.
-During this process, fibers undergo several treatments using heavy chemicals like mothproofing chemicals, antimicrobials, amongst others.
+During this process, fibers undergo several treatments using heavy chemicals like mothproofing chemicals, and antimicrobials, amongst others.

 These synthetic fiber rugs also undergo treatment using perfluorinated chemicals (PFCs) to prevent stains and keep them waterproof.
 Science has linked these chemicals to potential health hazards like cancer development.

-Typically, most rugs contain flame retardant chemicals.
+Typically, most rugs contain flame-retardant chemicals.
 Manufacturers apply these flame retardants to materials to prevent or slow down the spread of fire.

 These chemicals can affect fetal development and lead to other adverse health issues like cancer.